Garrett-Productions/sockets_w_ciso/rewatch.readme.md

         credentials: true
     },
 });
-// set options with cors
+// now we have an instance setup, so what do we do with it?

 --------------------------------------------